About Circé + Medée

 Behind the Logo

-The logo C+M is a wreath of laurel attached to a waxing moon crescent.
-The laurel tree (Laurus nobilis), and its leaf, the bay, are a symbol of victory.
-Many people associate the noble laurel with protection as it is believed to dispel negative energy.
-The waxing moon is a period during which the moon becomes larger.
-Many associate this phase of the lunar cycle with growth, as it is the time to set intention, and reemerge from the darkness that was the new moon, where our natural satellite is invisible to the naked eye.
-I believe that both the wreath and the waxing crescent are a perfect match to the nymphs Circe and Medea themselves…
+The Circé + Medée logo is a wreath of laurel attached to a waxing moon crescent.
+The laurel tree (Laurus nobilis) and its leaf, the bay, have long been symbols of victory and protection, believed to dispel negative energy.
+The waxing moon represents a period of growth, renewal, and intention.
+It emerges from the darkness of the new moon, marking a time to reawaken and expand.
+To us, both the laurel wreath and the waxing crescent reflect the spirit of Circe and Medée, healers who move between light and shadow, wisdom and transformation.

 THE FLOWERS

-You may notice that I use four plants throughout the image I created for C+M: the poppy, the dandelion, the American ginseng, and the mugwort.
+The image we created for C+M includes four plants: the poppy, the dandelion, the American ginseng, and the mugwort.

-The poppy is a symbol of Remembrance and my military service, as I hope for a peaceful future.
-I also use the California poppy (Eschscholzia californica) in herbalism, as it is a mild sedative and analgesic.
+The poppy stands as a symbol of remembrance and the hope for a peaceful future.
+We also work with the California poppy (Eschscholzia californica), a gentle sedative and analgesic that embodies calm and restoration.